-The quagga mussel continues to proliferate in Lake Geneva: how can over-introduction be avoided and what are the impacts?
+The quagga mussel continues to proliferate in Lake Geneva: how to avoid over-introduction and what impacts?

 The quagga mussel has been expanding rapidly since 2015 in Lake Geneva.
-Its development should stabilise within 4 to 5 years.
-The CIPEL would like to remind you of the good practices to adopt to avoid over-introduction and propagation towards other aquatic environments which have been preserved until now, in order to limit the impacts on the functioning of the ecosystem and the services provided by the lake (production of drinking water, fishing, thermal exploitation, leisure activities).
+Its development should stabilize within 4 to 5 years.
+The CIPEL would like to remind the good practices to adopt to avoid an over-introduction and propagation towards other aquatic environments still preserved until now, in order to limit the impacts on the functioning of the ecosystem and the services provided by the lake (production of drinking water, fishing, thermal exploitation, leisure activities).

 The quagga mussel is an invasive alien species originating from the Black Sea region.
 It arrived accidentally in Lake Geneva, due to the transfer of boats from one environment to another, and settled there.
 It quickly replaced the zebra mussel, another undesirable species present in Lake Geneva since the 1960s.
 A scientific follow-up is set up by the CIPEL to monitor the effects of the quagga mussel on the functioning of the lake.

-How can we avoid an over-introduction of the quagga mussel in Lake Geneva?
+How to avoid an over-introduction of the quagga mussel in Lake Geneva?

 The quagga mussel attaches itself to boats, but also to water sports and fishing equipment.
-The CIPEL therefore recommends that boats and equipment moving from one lake to another be cleaned effectively before being launched in Lake Geneva.
+The CIPEL therefore recommends to clean efficiently boats and equipment moving from one lake to another, before any launch in Lake Geneva.

-The essential actions to adopt are the following:
+The essential gestures to adopt are the following:

-- Clean the hulls of the boats, empty the ballast water that may contain the larvae and run the engine ashore for a few seconds before the transfer (Note: it is important to do this before the transfer starts)
+- Clean the hull of the boats, empty the ballast water that may contain the larvae and run the engine on land for a few seconds before the transfer (Note: it is important to do these operations before the transfer begins)